brimdata/zed/docs/lake/design.md

 zed lake branch -p logs@main staging
 ```
 This creates a new branch called "staging" in pool "logs", which points to
 same commit object as the "main" branch.
+Commits to the "staging" branch
+will be added to the commit history without affecting the "main" branch
+and each branch can be queried indepedently at any time.

 ### Load

-Data is loaded and committed into a lake with the `load` command, e.g.,
+Data is loaded and committed into a branch with the `load` command, e.g.,
 ```
 zed lake load -p logs sample.ndjson
 ```